Discrete cosine transform

+From the perspective of algebraic signal processing, the relationship between the DCT and the DFT reflects their different underlying algebraic structures: the DFT basis functions are the irreducible representations of the cyclic group, making the DFT the natural spectral transform for signals with periodic (circular) boundary conditions, while the DCT basis functions are the irreducible representations of the dihedral group, making the DCT natural for signals with symmetric (even) boundary conditions.

 There are eight standard DCT variants, of which four are common.

 The most common variant of discrete cosine transform is the type-II DCT, which is often called simply the DCT.
 This was the original DCT as first proposed by Ahmed.
 Its inverse, the type-III DCT, is correspondingly often called simply the inverse DCT or the IDCT.
 Two related transforms are the discrete sine transform (DST), which is equivalent to a DFT of real and odd functions, and the modified discrete cosine transform (MDCT), which is based on a DCT of overlapping data.
 Multidimensional DCTs (MD DCTs) are developed to extend the concept of DCT to multidimensional signals.
 A variety of fast algorithms have been developed to reduce the computational complexity of implementing DCT.
 One of these is the integer DCT (IntDCT), an integer approximation of the standard DCT, used in several ISO/IEC and ITU-T international standards.

 DCT compression, also known as block compression, compresses data in sets of discrete DCT blocks.
-DCT blocks sizes including 8x8 pixels for the standard DCT, and varied integer DCT sizes between 4x4 and 32x32 pixels.
+DCT block sizes include pixels for the standard DCT, and varied integer DCT sizes between and pixels.
 The DCT has a strong energy compaction property, capable of achieving high quality at high data compression ratios.
 However, blocky compression artifacts can appear when heavy DCT compression is applied.